 There are inspirational quotes about nature.
 There is an introduction to the trees around and there are statistics about how trees improve our environment.
 I loved the one that explained this rainforest in all four seasons – almost tempting you to visit the park again every season.
 It said if you have come during fall, it is probably raining.
-Yes, it was raining all the time I was at the Capilano Suspension Park.
+Yes, it was raining all the time I was in the park.

 This is a narrow semi-circular walk that goes around next to the roaring river.
 This was something I dared not attempt for multiple reasons.
 By the time I reached the cliff walk after coming back from the suspension bridge, it was raining heavily.
 The steps going down to the cliff walk were narrow and slippery.
 And, I am scared of heights.
 Just look at the walk – would you not be scared?
 Although I know, if it open to the public without supervision – it must be safe.

 I did not see any people on this cliff probably because of the heavy rain.

 Finally, before you exit the park, there is a beautiful souvenir shop where you can buy gifts for people back home.

 Read More – Best Canada Souvenirs to buy

 Most locals would tell you that you do not have to pay to see the canyon.
 Not far is the Lynn Canyon Suspension Bridge Park which also has a suspension bridge, but probably half the size of the Capilano bridge.